muveso/Attribute-Injector/README.md

 1. Clone the repo or download the latest release.
 2. Add the **AttributeInjector** folder to your Unity project or import the .unitypackage

+## Installation

+On the Project Window, right-click and create Attribute Injector -> Settings.

+This scriptable object holds all assemblies as cache for performance optimization.
+If you remove it, all injection process will be canceled.

 Contact : sefa@muveso.com